a little bit about me and my art...

 For those who want to know a little bit more

-The only girl in a family of five, I grew up on a farm with with lots of freedom, open countryside to roam, trees to climb and space to dream.
+The only girl of five siblings, I grew up on a farm with with lots of freedom, open countryside to roam, trees to climb and space to dream.
 It was pretty idyllic.
 I learnt to knit and crotchet and cook, I was an avid reader from an early age, a writer of poetry and a lover of animals.
 I suppose I have always been creative but not in a way I thought of as artistic.

 Time moved on and I became a nurse, got married and had children.
 Life took me on the journey I expected for quite a few years.